Will Arnett: 2014–present: BoJack Horseman and SmartLess

 He voiced the eponymous character in the critically acclaimed Netflix animated sitcom BoJack Horseman, which ran from 2014 to 2020.
 He co-starred as Vern Fenwick in the 2014 film Teenage Mutant Ninja Turtles and its 2016 sequel, Teenage Mutant Ninja Turtles: Out of the Shadows.
 Arnett starred in the CBS sitcom The Millers, which lasted for two seasons.
 In 2017, Arnett was cast in the recurring role of Mr. Quagmire on the Netflix comedy drama series A Series of Unfortunate Events.
 In 2016, he co-created, co-wrote and starred in the Netflix original series Flaked, which received negative reviews from critics.

 Arnett lent his voice to Batman in the film The Lego Movie.
 Arnett reprised the role in The Lego Batman Movie, a spin-off of The Lego Movie released in 2017 as well as The Lego Movie 2: The Second Part, released in 2019.
 He reprises the role in an episode of the franchise's spinoff animated series Unikitty! titled "BatKitty", which aired days before the release of the film.
 He is the spokesman of a series of Hulu advertisements and his role in television spots deliberately recalls Devon Banks as a power-hungry manipulator.
 In July 2020, Arnett, along with Bateman and Sean Hayes, created a comedy and talk podcast called SmartLess.

-In 2021, Arnett played The Facts of Lifes Dink Lockwood in a reenactment of the third season episode "Kids Can Be Cruel" for the third edition of Live in Front of a Studio Audience.
+In 2021, Arnett played The Facts of Lifes Dink Lockwood in a reenactment of the third-season episode "Kids Can Be Cruel" for the third edition of Live in Front of a Studio Audience.
 In December 2021, it was announced that Arnett had replaced Armie Hammer in reshoots in the role of Alex Magnussen in Next Goal Wins due to abuse allegations made against Hammer in January 2021.
 The part, initially meant as a cameo, was expanded upon when Arnett joined.
-Arnett is currently set to star in Is This Thing On? alongside Bradley Cooper.
-Arnett will write the screenplay while Cooper will direct.
 Cursed Friends, a Comedy Central original movie from Arnett's production company Electric Avenue, was announced in September 2022.
 Arnett made an appearance in the film.
+Also in 2022 Arnett starred in the Netflix detective comedy Murderville.
+Arnett starred in the 2025 film Is This Thing On? alongside Bradley Cooper.
+Arnett also co-wrote the screenplay while Cooper directed.